-GHGs defined by the Annex I Parties means Annex I Parties have different GHG emission ceilings for the 5-year period of Protocol are carbon those listed in Annex I of 2008-2012 (1st commitment period). the UNFCCC.
-They are Emission ceiling which is called 'assigned amounts' for each Party is dioxide (CO_2), methane calculated as follows.
-(CH4), nitrous oxide developed countries "The base-year emissions" x "emission reduction target" x five [KP Art.3 para7] including Economies in The base-year emissions are basically a Party's aggregate GHG (N 2 O), HFCs, NF 3 , Transitions, e.g. Russia PFCs, and SF{6} . and Eastern Europe. emissions in 1990 (whereas, countries may use 1995 as its base year for FCCC/CP/2011/9/Add.2] HFCs, PFCs, and SF 6).
-[KP Art.3 para1&8]
+Annex I Parties have different GHG emission ceilings for the 5-year period of 2008-2012 (1st commitment period).

-The Protocol introduces 3 market mechanisms, namely the Kyoto Mechanisms.
+- Emission ceiling which is called 'assigned amounts' for each Party is calculated as follows. - "The base-year emissions" x "emission reduction target" x five [KP Art.3 para7] - The base-year emissions are basically a Party's aggregate GHG emissions in 1990 (whereas, countries may use 1995 as its base year for HFCs, PFCs, and SF6).
+[KP Art.3 para1&8] - ♦ The Protocol introduces 3 market mechanisms, namely the Kyoto Mechanisms.
 Annex I Parties would be able to achieve their emission reduction targets cost-effectively, by using these mechanisms.